 Q: Was Sen. Kamala Harris “lying” when she tweeted about integration in the Berkeley public schools?

-A: No. The school district fully integrated in 1968, and Harris began attending school in 1969.
+A: No. The school district fully integrated in 1968, and Harris began attending public school in first grade, in 1970.

 Politicians on the left have criticized President Donald Trump’s nomination of Brett Kavanaugh, a judge on the U.S. Court of Appeals for the District of Columbia, to fill the seat of retiring Supreme Court Justice Anthony Kennedy.